SIP Trunk vs PRI: What's the Difference

-However, if you demand scalability from your business phone solution, then you might run into issues.
+If you need more flexibility from your business phone solution, then you might run into issues.
 Since PRI relies upon physical infrastructure upgrades can be costly.
-If you’re growing fast and need to upgrade your system, then this could lead to network outages while this takes place.
+If you are growing fast and need to upgrade your system, then this could lead to network outages while this takes place.

 Which One is Right for Your Business?

 Both SIP trunking and PRI have advantages and disadvantages.
-There are multiple factors you’ll want to use to evaluate your decision.
+There are multiple factors you will want to use to evaluate your decision.
 Overall, it depends on your business requirements, goals, and existing network infrastructure.

-Here are a few key considerations you’ll need to answer:
+Here are a few key considerations you will need to answer:

 Do you have multiple locations?

 SIP is a great fit for a business who have multiple locations.
-You’ll be able to route calls between different physical locations, no matter who far apart they are, plus you’ll have greater redundancy.
-PRI is better suited for businesses who only have a single physical location.
+You will be able to route calls between different physical locations, no matter who far apart they are, plus you will have greater redundancy.
+PRI is better suited for businesses who operates from a single physical location

 How important is call quality?

-SIP provides you with decent call quality, but for some businesses, this might not be enough.
-However, by using PRI you will have a higher quality call and a less chance of a call being dropped.
+SIP provides decent call quality, but for some businesses, this might not be enough.
+PRI provides higher call quality and less chance of a call being dropped.

 Are you growing quickly?

-SIP is a much better fit for fast-growing businesses.
-It can be scaled up very rapidly and doesn’t require a huge investment in physical hardware to get started.
+SIP trunk is a much better fit for fast-growing businesses.
+It can be scaled up very quickly and doesn’t require a massive investment in physical hardware to get started.